-All of the design recommendations of NCHRP Report 469 for truck-induced gusts were added to the AASHTO Specifications through the 2002 Interim Report, which is discussed in Section 2.3.2.
+All of the design recommendations of NCHRP Report 469 for truck-induced gusts were added to the AASHTO Specifications through the 2002 Interim Revisions, which are discussed in Section 2.3.2.

-2.3 AASHTO FATIGUE DESIGN
+2.3 AASHTO Fatigue Design

-It is important to understand where the information in the AASHTO specifications comes from in order to appreciate potential problems with the design code provisions.
+It is important to understand where the information in the AASHTO specifications comes from in order to appreciate potential problems with the design specifications provisions.